Liverpool Travel Guide

 Liverpool waterfront from Albert Dock © Hajor

-Whether they take the 'ferry 'cross the Mersey', or a stroll down Penny Lane, most visitors will find it difficult to explore Liverpool without a song on their lips.
+Whether they take the ferry cross the Mersey or a stroll down Penny Lane, most visitors will find it difficult to explore Liverpool without a song on their lips.
 From the Twin Cathedrals with their striking views over the city to the historical, Grade 1-listed Albert Dock and its Beatles museum, there's certainly plenty to see and do in Liverpool.
 Famous for football, music and shipping, Liverpool has steadily increased in popularity with tourists over the last decade.

 The city was severely bombed in World War II and has struggled to get back on its feet, experiencing alternating waves of prosperity and depression.
 The 1960s saw the explosion of the Beatles and pop music, while the 1990s saw an attempt to regenerate the urban centre.

 Liverpool's waterfront is now a UNESCO World Heritage Site, and the city has achieved World Heritage Status, joining Edinburgh and Bath as the only UK cities to carry the honour.
 Millions of pounds were poured into the development of the city when Liverpool was announced as the European Capital of Culture for 2008, including the £920 million Paradise Street development in the city centre.